Stock market's fall has wiped out $3 trillion in retirement savings this year

 To be sure, many Wall Street professionals viewed last year's run-up in stocks as a bubble fueled by speculators looking for a place to park new money.
 But that doesn't make the loss any easier to swallow for most workers, who lack the time, skill or interest to try to time the markets.

 "One could argue that these recent losses are simply wiping out the extraordinary gains that occurred from mid-2020 to the end of 2021, so that people are not actually worse off than before the pandemic," Munnell wrote in a blog post, shared first with CBS MoneyWatch.
-But human nature being what it is, "the prior gains were permanent, so the recent losses are no less painful.
+But human nature being what it is, "the prior gains may have felt permanent, so the recent losses are no less painful."

 More risk, less reward